 Well-child visits (or physicals) are important, even when children are healthy.

-All of the Pediatricians at our office agree strongly with the AAP recommendations that your child should receive regularly scheduled checkups.
+All of the pediatricians at our office agree strongly with the AAP recommendations that your child should receive regular checkups.
 That schedule is posted on our website.

 Insurance companies have changed recently in what they will cover during a checkup.
 Our billing office has had many calls from parents with questions regarding their bills for charges incurred during a “checkup” or “well child visit” that are not covered under routine well care.
 We have created this “Checkup Primer” to educate families about what is routinely covered at the preventive care visits and what may result in additional charges.
 We do not determine how your insurance company decides how many of these visits to “cover” each year.
 We also do not determine if you have a co-pay for your child’s “well child” exams.
 That is between you and your insurance company.